Summer Peer-Learning Sessions

 Initially conceived as a direct response to abrupt decreases in professional opportunities for summer 2020, this project is a reflection of the culture of peer-learning in design education.
 Survey results identified interest in both software-based digital skills as well as analog explorations.

-Summer Peer-Learning Sessions are a student-initiated, student-led learning series funded by the GSD Participatory Budgeting Project’s Covid-19 Response (supported by the GSD Healthy Places Lab and GSD Student Services).
+Summer Peer-Learning Sessions are a student-initiated, student-led learning series funded by the GSD Participatory Budgeting Project’s Covid-19 Response (supported by the GSD Healthy Places Lab and GSD Office Student Affairs).
 The project was formed specifically to address changes in student learning caused by COVID-19’s interruption of traditional internships and as an effort to supplement interrupted opportunities for working, learning, and interacting during Summer 2020.
 With an emphasis on technological skills, the project surveyed and identified areas that were of high interest to the student body as well as immediately deployable as digital design tools, and matched student instructors to those skills based on survey response.
 Available funds were then distributed to instructors to support robust learning opportunities.

 Sketching: Synthesis as Process